-A patient registration form is provided with each THV.
+A patient implant card is provided with each THV.
 After implantation, please complete all requested information and provide the implant card to the patient.
-The serial number may be found on the package and on the identification tag attached to the THV.
-Return the original form to the Edwards Lifesciences address indicated on the form and provide the temporary identification card to the patient prior to discharge.
+The serial number is found on the package.
+This implant card allows patients to inform healthcare providers what type of implant they have when they seek care.

-12.0 Recovered Valve and Device Disposal
+12.0 Recovered THV and Device Disposal

-The explanted valve should be placed into a suitable histological fixative such as 10% formalin or 2% glutaraldehyde and returned to the company.
+The explanted THV should be placed into a suitable histological fixative such as 10% formalin or 2% glutaraldehyde and returned to the company.
 Refrigeration is not necessary under these circumstances.
 Contact Edwards Lifesciences to request an Explant Kit.